Want to know who the best bodybuilders of all time are?

 Phil’s placed first at Mr. Olympia, Arnold Classic Europe, IFBB Iron Man, the New York Pro, and the Colorado Pro Championships, as well as several others earlier on in his career.

 During the off-season, Heath packs on the mass, reaching close to 300lbs.
-On stage, it’s normal for him to compete around 240lbs, and be utterly diced to the socks.
+It’s normal for him to compete around 240lbs and be utterly diced to the socks on stage.

 4. Dorian Yates